 While the drive to the Southernmost city in the United States only takes 4 hours to complete, you’d be at a total loss to miss the many stops along the way.
 Each island offers something different and sets the tone for your arrival into the fabled Key West, 90 miles north of Cuba.

-For anyone who fears that the effects of Hurricane Irma has ruined the Florida Keys, think again.
-Recovery efforts have been dramatic and you’ll struggle to imagine that the area was even hit in September 2017.
 Hold on to your hat, the Florida Keys is open for business and an epic road trip awaits you.

 Don’t leave home without: Lonely Planet Miami & the Keys (Travel Guide)

 Epic Miami to Key West Florida Keys Road Trip Guide

 Table of Contents

 - Distance from Miami to Key West – the total distance from the Miami International Airport to Key West is 110 miles.
 The entire stretch of road is a paved highway.

 - Miami to Key West drive time – if you were to drive straight through, the drive would take you on average of 4 hours.
 Something to note is that the Overseas Highway is a slower moving 4 lane highway, 2 northbound lanes, and 2 southbound lanes, with an average speed limit of 40MPH.

 - Best time to visit the Florida Keys – the best season in between March and May as the weather is stable and the large crowds from the winter season have begun to disappear.
 You’ll also enjoy more reasonable prices.
 July is the hottest month averaging 86°F (30°C) and January is the coldest month averaging 70°F (21°C).
 The most rain falls in September.